benjaminpochat/lucene-like-query-for-REST/readme.md

             return countryJson.name ;
 		  }
         }, {
-          naturalName: "style" ,  // the name of a forth filter attribute,
+          naturalName: "style" ,  // the name of a filter attribute,
                                   //  with a list of key/values.
 The values are
                                   //  displayed to the user, the keys are used in the
                                   //  converted query.